bertofurth/Seagate-Central-Modern-Slot-In-Kernel/INSTRUCTIONS_MANUAL_KERNEL_INSTALLATION.md

     sysctl -w net.ipv6.conf.eth0.disable_ipv6=0

 This script simply disables then re-enables IPv6 on the eth0 interface, but only if the new kernel is in operation.
+This means that this script is safe to leave in place even if the kernel is reverted back to the original version.

 Modify the permissions of the script to ensure it is executable.